 To help you separate the wheat from the chaff when shopping for headphones, Tom's Guide evaluates the following criteria: design, comfort, features, performance and value.
 We employ a rigorous review process, comparing products with similar fit, features and pricing.

-And now that more streaming music services are offering high-resolution resolution audio, be sure to read our audio codec FAQ for everything you need to know about FLAC files, MP3s and everything in between.
+And now that more streaming music services are offering high-resolution audio, be sure to read our audio codec FAQ for all you need to know about FLAC files, MP3s and everything in between.

 Once we complete our testing, we rate headphones based on our five-point system (1 = worst, 5 = best).
 If a product hits nearly every mark, it’s awarded an Editor's Choice badge.

 Find out how we test for more information on our reviewing procedures.